junxit/us-congress-bills-111/metadata.md

 - 2009-12-03 — Rule provides for consideration of H.R.
 4154 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
 Measure will be considered read.
 Bill is closed to amendments.
 All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
 - 2009-12-03 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H13493-13494; text: CR H13493)
 - 2009-12-03 — The previous question was ordered pursuant to the rule. (consideration: CR H13491)
+- 2009-12-24 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.